All Episodes

 We're happy to lend our support.

-We're gonna get health care done, and we'll be happy to have a campaign on whether you're for the status quo, whether you're for protecting insurance industry profits, whether you're for protecting bank company profits, or whether you're on the side of the American people.
+You heard the president say yesterday, we're going to get health care done, and we'll be happy to have a campaign on whether you're for the status quo, whether you're for protecting insurance industry profits, whether you're for protecting bank company profits, or whether you're on the side of the American people.

 I mean, do you think the president can go turn it around?

-Now wait just a second here.
+Wait just a second here.

-The first thing old Gibbs says here is we're not on the ballot.
+The first thing old Gibbs says here is, we're not on the ballot.

 The American people are opposed to profit?